GNOME STEW GUEST ARTICLES!

-That’s all there is to it!
-It doesn’t matter whether this is the first thing you’ve ever written about gaming or the 500th, or whether you’re an RPG blogger or a gamer who enjoys gaming blogs — if you have a good idea, and you can convey it well, we’re interested!
+That’s the process!
+It doesn’t matter whether this is the first thing you’ve ever written about gaming or the 500th, or whether you’re an RPG blogger, professional writer, or just a gamer who enjoys gaming blogs — if you have a good idea, and you can convey it well, we’re interested!

 By submitting an article proposal, you grant Gnome Stew the unlimited, non-exclusive right to publish your article on GnomeStew.com in perpetuity.
 That means you can post or otherwise use your article elsewhere, but we can keep it posted here forever.

 Gnome Stew Guest Article Proposal Form (Click to Open)

 Copy and paste this template into your email to email@example.com.

 Make your subject something like – Gnome Stew Guest Article Proposal – [[article title]]

 If you have a username on the site, what is it?